 The corporate income tax rate is 10 percent.

-The corporate income tax rate is 26.5%.
+The corporate income tax rate for corporations operating in Ontario is 26.5%.
 It comprises a 15.0% federal tax component and an 11.5% provincial tax component.
 Depending on the province, the combined general corporate income tax rate ranges from 25% to 31%.
-Lower corporate income tax rates are available to Canadian-controlled private corporations (CCPCs) on their first CAD$500,000 (CAN$350,000 to CAD$425,000 for certain provinces) of taxable active business income.
-A 2014 representative tax rate for a CCPC on its first CAD$500,000 of active business income is 15.5% (an 11% federal tax component and a 4.5% provincial tax component).
+Lower corporate income tax rates are available to Canadian-controlled private corporations (CCPCs) on their first CAD$500,000 (CAN$350,000 / CAD$425,000 for certain provinces) of taxable active business income.
+A 2015 representative tax rate for a CCPC on its first CAD$500,000 of active business income is 15.5% (an 11% federal tax component and a 4.5% provincial tax component).
 Depending on the province, the 2014 combined active business income tax rate ranges from 11% to 19%.

 There is no corporate tax.